Weather

 The overhaul consisted of replacing the elements that support the roadway, underneath which there are ventilation channels.

 By means of very complex organization, the technical solution adopted made it possible to work mainly during the night and to open the tunnel for vehicle traffic every morning, ensuring the safety of construction site staff and tunnel users.
+This procedure had been tested in 2018.
+The feedback from the experience enabled us to define the most appropriate method for subsequent works between 2021 and 2024.

 With this project, the road deck of the Mont Blanc tunnel has been completely renovated over a total length of approximately 1,700 metres in the central area of the infrastructure.